Sitecore/jss/samples/node-headless-ssr-experience-edge/README.md

 ## Pre-requisites

-1. Your Delivery Edge instance needs to be configured with JSS.Server and the API Key provisioned.
+1. Your instance needs to be configured with Headless Services Module and the API Key provisioned.

 	### // TODO: document how to test GraphQL queries